-Upon request for an accommodation, SCEC has an obligation to communicate with the employee in order to determine a reasonable accommodation for the pregnancy or pregnancy-related condition.
+• Upon request for an accommodation, SCEC has an obligation to communicate with the employee in order to determine a reasonable accommodation for the pregnancy or pregnancy-related condition.
 This is called an "interactive process," and it will be done in good faith.
-A reasonable accommodation is a modification or adjustment that allows the employee or job applicant to perform the essential functions of the job while pregnant or experiencing a pregnant-related condition, without undue hardship to SCEC.
+A reasonable accommodation is a modification or adjustment that allows the employee or job applicant to perform the essential functions of the job while pregnant or experiencing a pregnancy-related condition, without undue hardship to SCEC.

-- SCEC will accommodate conditions related to pregnancy, including postpregnancy conditions such as the need to express breast milk for a nursing child, unless doing so would pose an undue hardship for SCEC.
-"Undue hardship" means that providing the accommodation would cause SCEC significant difficulty or expense. - SCEC will not require a pregnant employee to accept a particular accommodation, or to begin disability or parental leave if another reasonable accommodation would enable the employee to perform the essential functions of the job without undue hardship to SCEC. - SCEC will not refuse to hire a pregnant job applicant or applicant with a pregnantrelated condition if an applicant is capable of performing the essential functions of the job position with reasonable accommodation. - SCEC will not require medical documentation about the need for an accommodation if the accommodation requested is for: 1) more frequent restroom, food or water breaks; 2) seating; 3) limits on lifting no more than 20 pounds; and 4) private, non-bathroom space for expressing breast milk.
+- SCEC will accommodate conditions related to pregnancy, including postpregnancy conditions such as the need to express breast milk for a nursing child.
+Nursing mothers are provided a fifteen (15) minute break in a private, safe space for the express purpose of pumping their breast milk. - SCEC will not require a pregnant employee to accept a particular accommodation, or to begin disability or parental leave if another reasonable accommodation would enable the employee to perform the essential functions of the job without undue hardship to SCEC. - SCEC will not refuse to hire a pregnant job applicant or applicant with a pregnancy-related condition if an applicant can perform the essential functions of the job position with reasonable accommodation. - SCEC will not require medical documentation about the need for an accommodation if the accommodation requested is for: 1) more frequent restroom, food or water breaks; 2) seating; 3) limits on lifting no more than 20 pounds; and 4) private, non-bathroom space for expressing breast milk.
 SCEC may, however, request medical documentation for other accommodations.